Car Upholstery Fabric

 HEADLINER: Headliners can be either cloth or vinyl but they are always foam-backed.
 We are fortunate to have both.
 When looking for a cloth or fabric headliner there are two common styles.
 Brush or Geometric.
 The brushed headliners look almost suede-like and the geometric are a solid fabric with a weave that has some geometric shape to the weave.
 VINYL HEADLINER.
 FABRIC HEADLINER

 ADHESIVE: Only use a high temp adhesive when gluing up headliners.
 The trick with these glues is that they actually are contact cement.
-After dry-fitting your headliner, space the back fo the headliner and the ceiling of the automobile and let both surfaces become tacky.
+After dry-fitting your headliner, spray the back of the headliner and the ceiling of the automobile and let both surfaces become tacky.
 Only then is it safe to install the fabric.
 (LINK)